Welche Arten von Feuchtesensoren gibt es und wo werden sie eingesetzt?

 The optimum room humidity is 50 %.
 This value is also stipulated in the Workplace Ordinance, for example.
 The employer is obliged to take countermeasures if the value is significantly higher or lower.

 If you want to improve the indoor air, it therefore makes sense to check the humidity regularly.
-This allows you to take targeted measures at an early stage to maintain optimum humidity levels in the room.
+This allows you to take targeted measures to maintain optimum humidity levels in the room.

 Room humidity sensors reliably measure the Humidity and the air temperature in the room.
 Some versions also enable the evaluation of air quality (CO2, VOC PM).
 In this way, humidity sensors support energy-saving and needs-based room ventilation.